peachpiecompiler/peachpie-docs/docs/php/composer-json.md

 ## Composer Dependencies

 > Sections "require", "require-dev" and "suggest" are not processed (yet).
-Same as the "autoload" section.

 ## Composer Autoload